getloh/multitool/README.md

 As time goes on, i'll document each feature and the relevant use case / background logic.

 ## Technologies Used
-- Javascript, CSS, JSX / HTML
+- HTML
+- CSS (with Bootstrap)
+- Javascript
 - React (and Create-React-App)
 - Redux + Redux Toolkit